MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 - Windows 10, version 1607: [KB4586830](https://support.microsoft.com/help/4586830/windows-10-update-kb4586830)
 - Windows 10, version 1507: [KB4586787](https://support.microsoft.com/help/4586787/windows-10-update-kb4586787)

+### Can I test a site in Microsoft Edge while it is configured to open IE mode in the Enterprise Mode Site List?

+Yes, while you are modernizing your legacy sites, you can test IE mode configured applications on Microsoft Edge.
+To test these apps you can configure the [InternetExplorerModeTabInEdgeModeAllowed](/deployedge/microsoft-edge-policies#internetexplorermodetabinedgemodeallowed) policy.
+If you enable this policy, your users can open IE mode sites in Microsoft Edge by selecting **Settings and more** (the ellipses icon ...) > **More Tools** > **Open sites in Edge mode**.

+### How can I debug my legacy application while using IE mode on Microsoft Edge?

+You can use IEChooser to launch the Internet Explorer DevTools to debug the content of your IE mode tabs.
+To use IEChooser, follow these steps:

+1. Open IEChooser.
+   - Open the Run dialog box.
+For example, press the `Windows logo key` + `R`.
+   - Enter `%systemroot%\system32\f12\IEChooser.exe`, and then select **Ok**.
+2. In IEChooser, select the entry for the IE mode tab.

 ### My application requires transferring POST data between IE mode and Microsoft Edge.
 Is this supported?

 Starting with Microsoft Edge Beta channel version 96, navigations that switch between Internet Explorer mode and Microsoft Edge will include form data and additional HTTP headers.
 However, if form data includes file attachments, they will not be transferred between engines.
 You can choose what data types should be included in such navigations using the [InternetExplorerIntegrationComplexNavDataTypes](/deployedge/microsoft-edge-policies#internetexplorerintegrationcomplexnavdatatypes) group policy.